PeterZhouSZ/interactive_diffraction/README.md

 ## Principle

 Given a measured microstructure (a height map) the program computes lookup tables that can be used in a fragment shader to render realistic diffraction effects at real-time framerates.
 Please refer to the paper for more information.
+Note that this program computes the look-up tables in XYZ colour space for accurate spectrum rendering.
+A conversion to RGB colour space is necessary to display the final rendering.

 ## Libraries